MariamGh/combination-api/README.md

 - MySQL Server
 - npm (comes with Node.js)

-# Installation and Usage
+## Installation and Usage

 git clone https://github.com/MariamGh/combination-api.git
 cd combination-api
 npm install
 cp .env.example .env
-# Edit the .env file if needed, e.g., to change port or other settings
+# Edit the .env file if needed, for example to change the port or database credentials
 npm run dev
 # The server will start, usually at http://localhost:3000
-# Test the API endpoints using tools like Postman or curl, e.g.:
+# You can test the API endpoints using tools like Postman or curl, for example:
 # curl http://localhost:3000/api/combinations

-# If you make changes and want to push them to GitHub, follow these commands:
+# If you make changes and want to push them to GitHub, use the following commands:
 git pull --rebase origin main
 git add .
 git commit -m "Your descriptive commit message" git push --set-upstream origin main

-# If Git is not configured with your identity, set your name and email:
+# If Git is not configured with your user identity, set your name and email like this:
 git config --global user.name "Your Name" git config --global user.email "your.email@example.com"